Ousmane Cisse: High school

-NBA career
+Professional career

 After he was signed by the Denver Nuggets, he had an injured knee and therefore did not pass the physical tests, and the Nuggets released him.
 He then moved to Russia in 2002 before playing for the Harlem Globetrotters.
 After a year he returned to play in the NBA signing with the Orlando Magic.
 Ousmane was released just after one preseason game and moved to play in the USBL.
 In 2003, he signed with the Toronto Raptors and was released after a couple of days, without ever playing with the team.

-Cisse ended up never appearing in an NBA game and is one of 8 players drafted in 2001 to never play a game in the league.
-Of the High School Draftees from 1995 to 2006, he is one of only two. along with Ricky Sánchez 4 years after Cisse, who never played a game in the league.
+Cisse ended up never appearing in an NBA game and is one of eight players drafted in 2001 to never play a game in the league.
+Of the high school draftees from 1995 to 2006, he is one of only two, along with Ricky Sánchez, drafted four years after Cisse, who never played a game in the league.

 He moved to play in the NBDL after his release during 2003 and stayed to play there until the 2004–05 season was over, playing for the Fayetteville Patriots.

-International career

 Cisse started his international career when he signed at Bnei HaSharon in Israel for the 2005–06 season.
 He led the league in rebounds (10.1 per game) and blocks (2.5), but the team finished only in the 9th place.
 He was also named the Israeli Basketball Premier League Defensive Player of the Year.
 Ousmane then stayed three more seasons in Bnei HaSharon reaching the State Cup final in the 2006–07 season and finishing at the 3rd place in the Israeli League in 2007–08.